strickek/ReadWriteDlm2.jl/README.md

 ### Basic Examples: How To Use `ReadWriteDlm2`
 ```
-julia> using ReadWriteDlm2                        # make readdlm2, readcsv2, writedlm2 and writecsv2 available
+julia> using ReadWriteDlm2                        # activate readdlm2, readcsv2, writedlm2 and writecsv2

 julia> A = Any[1 1.2; "text" Date(2017)];         # test array with: Int, Float64, String and Date type
 julia> writedlm2("test1.csv", A)                  # test1.csv(decimal comma): "1;1,2\ntext;2017-01-01\n"